pink-junkjard/hyperfiddle/README.md

 > navigate app-values like a web browser navigates HTML

-Hypercrud is a programmable Datomic Console replacement.
+Hyperfiddle is a programmable Datomic Console replacement.
 It is sufficiently powerful to make sophisticated CRUD apps.
 It mounts onto your existing Datomic databases with no alterations.
 It is a bit like a game engine - Hypercrud provides a small number of composable primitives -- queries, forms, links, html expression -- which let an indie studio ship high quality applications without a huge engineering team, but a AAA studio still retains full ability to fork, extend and otherwise work with the source code.

+Hypercrud Browser is the ClojureScript library powering this.
+You can integrate it into your existing codebase, or you can use one of our provided runtimes to mount directly directly onto to your database.

 [![Live Demo](http://i.imgur.com/Bd5QKoQ.gif)](https://goo.gl/3s1cmd)